limbo666/LcdTcp/README.md

 This project is a high-performance WiFi-based Text LCD interface for ESP8266, designed to work seamlessly with **LCD Smartie** and other compatible software.

-### Rermarks
+### Remarks
-Thsi version of firmware requires the latest driver to be used
+This version of firmware requires the latest driver to be used on LCD Smartie.
+Drive is available on the following repo release pages:  https://github.com/limbo666/LcdTcpDll

 ### Credits